fabianlischka/InfoSec101/p1-InfoSec101.md

 - use strong passwords
     - Good technique: Use the 1st letter of a passphrase:
         - "Fab hěn xǐhuān HK, IT security, and (sometimes) 9 hours sleep" turns into `fhxHK,ITs&(st)9hs`
-        - Use a creative, strange, unique, multi-language passphrase.
+        - Use a creative, strange, unique, multi-language passphrase. *( Be careful with multi-language - different keymaps and computer configs can make your password impossible to enter)*
     - Don't use [weak passwords](https://en.wikipedia.org/wiki/Password_strength#Examples_of_weak_passwords)
     - Test your passwords:
-        - Note: do NOT type any of your passwords into a random web page.
+        - Note: do NOT type any of your passwords into a random web page. *( Define random a bit more clearly - people rarely go to 'random' sites - perhaps say untrusted or sites they haven't visited before?)*
-        - Load the page in a fresh browser, disconnect wifi, test your passwords, then close the browser
+        - Load the page in a fresh browser, disconnect wifi, test your passwords, then close the browser *(Seems a bit fast for a newbie - maybe break this down into a couple steps?
+Also, define 'test your passwords' before asking them to do it :) )*
         - [Password Tester](https://www.bennish.net/password-strength-checker/) based on [zxcvbn](https://tech.dropbox.com/2012/04/zxcvbn-realistic-password-strength-estimation/), with some links for background info.
 Click "Break it down!" to see the components.
         - [Password Tester](https://www.cygnius.net/snippets/passtest.html), also based on [zxcvbn](https://tech.dropbox.com/2012/04/zxcvbn-realistic-password-strength-estimation/), with a few examples.
+        - *( Any thoughts on last pass or other password managers? )*
     - Set your computer up so that the screen saver kicks in after 3 minutes.
 You'll have to type your password many times a day, and you'll get really fast, and won't ever forget it
 - Security questions: avoid, or give bogus random unguessable answers like `T$adf^VFBG(*&O(N%R^BHN*UOI` (Note: of course, this can complicate things when you DO forget your password.)
 - Multi-factor authentication
-    - using a phone (SMS, app), dongle, or some other item a user always has at hand
+    - using a phone (SMS, app), dongle, or some other item a user always has at hand *( Link to some if you know of them - such as yubikey.
+Always helps to provide examples and guidance.
+Also give examples on the phone app )*
     - advantage: more secure
     - disadvantage: need device, and maybe phone reception
         - what if you travel and have a new SIM in your phone?
-(Note: that's potentially when the 2FA kicks in, because "you're in an unusual location")
+(Note: that's potentially when the 2FA kicks in, because "you're in an unusual location") *( Suggest you put some answers here now you've scared the crap out of people ;) )*
         - what if you lose your phone?
 - Enable notifications of changes
     - Apple's iCloud notifies you when you change your password or amend personal information